Mauricio Lomelin

 # -----------------------------------------------------------------------------

-source "$(dirname "${0}")/../lib/init.zsh" || {
+source "$(dirname "${0}")/../lib/framework/init.zsh" || {

-printf "\e[91mError: Failed to initialize script environment.\e[0m\n"
+printf "\e[91mError: Failed to initialize script framework.\e[0m\n"

 exit 1